 Who We Are

-Ryan is a first year Masters of Environmental Management student at the Nicholas School for the Environment concentrating in environmental economics and policy.
+Ryan Callihan (Teaching Assistant) is a second year Masters of Environmental Management student at the Nicholas School for the Environment concentrating in environmental economics and policy.
 He graduated from Virginia Tech in 2014 with degrees in Environmental Policy and Planning and Economics.
 Prior to starting at Duke, Ryan worked at RTI International doing economic policy analysis research for the EPA.
 He is interested in working on climate and energy issues after graduation.

 Danielle Arostegui is a second-year Master of Environmental Management student at Duke’s Nicholas School of the Environment, where she is studying climate mitigation policy solutions.
 She is primarily interested in assisting governments at all levels in developing comprehensive carbon mitigation strategies that contribute to the attainment of the goals set by the 2015 Paris Agreement.
 Danielle has worked as a research assistant with the Nicholas Institute for Environmental Policy Solutions, where she examined renewable energy pricing policies and electric vehicle emissions, and as an intern at the Congressional Research Service, where she co-authored a recent report on green building infrastructure and policy.